Intel-bigdata/SSM/docs/enable-kerberos.md

 export KRB5_CONFIG=/yourdir/krb5.conf
 ```

-### 1.4 Create the KDC database
+#### 1.4 Create the KDC database
 The following is an example of how to create a Kerberos database and stash file on the master KDC, using the kdb5_util command.
 Replace HADOOP.COM with the name of your Kerberos realm.
 ```
 kdb5_util create -r HADOOP.COM -s
 ```
 This will create five files in LOCALSTATEDIR/krb5kdc (or at the locations specified in kdc.conf):

-### Start the Kerberos daemons on the master KDC
+#### 1.5 Start Kerberos daemons on master KDC
 ```
 krb5kdc
 kadmind
 ```

-## 2. Export keytabs
+### 2. Export keytabs

-### 2.1 Add smartserver Kerberos principal to database and export it to keytab.
+#### 2.1 Add smartserver Kerberos principal to database and export it to keytab.
 ```
 kadmin.local:addprinc -randkey {username}/{hostname}
 kadmin.local:xst -k /xxx/xxx/smartserver-{hostname}.keytab {username}/{hostname}
 ```
 **Note:** replace the username with the HDFS user who has the correct permission to execute actions and replace hostname with hostname of the smart server

-### 2.2 Add smartagent Kerberos principals to database and export it to keytabs.
+#### 2.2 Add smartagent Kerberos principals to database and export it to keytabs.
 Please create principals for each agent.
 Then use 'scp' to copy each keytab file to each agent.
 ```
 kadmin.local:addprinc -randkey {username}/{hostname}
 kadmin.local:xst -k /xxx/xxx/smartagent-{hostname}.keytab {username}/{hostname}
 scp /xxx/xxx/smartagent-{hostname}.keytab {hostname}:/xxx/xxx/
 ```

-### 2.3 Add hdfs Kerberos principals to database and export it to keytabs.
+#### 2.3 Add hdfs Kerberos principals to database and export it to keytabs.
 ```
 kadmin.local:addprinc -randkey hdfs/{hostname}
 kadmin.local:xst -k /xxx/xxx/hdfs-{hostname}.keytab hdfs/{hostname}